-All programmes are supported by the University Centre's VLE which provides a range of resources, activities and information for students.
-The University Centre utilises Google Classroom and you will find that there is a section that provides general information, made available to all Higher Education students.
-It is important that you familiarise yourself with these areas to ensure that you have access to all the relevant information you need.
+All programmes are supported by the College's VLE which provides a range of resources, activities and information for students.
+The College utilises Google Classroom as a VLE and you will find that there is a section that provides general information, made available to all Higher Education students, in addition to a programme specific area.
+It is important that you familiarise yourself with both areas to ensure that you have access to all the relevant information you need.